In this guide, we will walk you through setting up and running REEF3D simulations using the Inductiva API.

 machine_group.terminate()

 Let’s now run a more advanced example, one that will also require a lot more compute power, and will illustrate more advanced features of the API.
-More specifically, we will use the API to run the “3D Dam Break Scenarion with Obstacle” that can be found in Reef3D tutorials.
+More specifically, we will use the API to run the “3D Dam Break Scenario with Obstacle” that can be found in Reef3D tutorials.

 control.txt (for DiveMESH):